kildor22/mm-github-pages-starter/collections/_stories/Kami..md

 </p>

 <p>
-They ironically call him Kami -- a nickname to mock a man who is presumed to think himself higher than the rest of society by sitting on an elevated ledge.
-They dismiss him as a man who thinks of killing himself, as they guffaw and walk away.
-Little do they know that he has only twenty-four hours left to live, and he chose to expend the remnants watching the world.
+They ironically call him Kami -- a nickname that mocks a man who is presumed to think himself higher than the rest of society.
+He must be suicidal, the passers-by guffaw and walk away.
+Little do they know that he has only twenty-four hours left to live, and he chose to expend the remnants of his time watching the world.
 </p>

 <p>